Willie Frazer

 William Frederick Frazer (8 July 1960 – 28 June 2019) was a Northern Irish Ulster loyalist activist and advocate for those affected by Irish republican violence in Northern Ireland.
 He was the founder and leader of the pressure group Families Acting for Innocent Relatives (FAIR).
 He was also a leader of the Love Ulster campaign and then, the Belfast City Hall flag protests.
-In 2019, from evidence gained in a police report, British Broadcasting Corporation journalist Mandy McAuley asserted that the Ulster Defence Association had, in the late 1980s, been supplied weapons by the Ulster Resistance and that Frazer was the point of contact for those supplies.
-She asserted that multiple sources also confirmed this to be true.
+In the late 1980s during The Troubles, Frazer supplied Ulster Resistance weapons to the Ulster Defence Association.
 Those weapons were linked to at least 70 paramilitary murders.